How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 - Carry or brace (farmer's carry, plank, dead bug)

 Repeating the same workout is the point.
-Doing the same six exercises every session for weeks isn't a rut — it's how you generate the comparison that makes dial number two possible.
+Doing the same six exercises every session for weeks isn't a rut — it's how you create the comparison that makes dial number two possible.
 You can't do slightly more than last time if every session is a different adventure.
 Novelty is the enemy of measurement.

 Cardio or weights first?